loikein/literate-html/HTML-body.md

 - Each sectioning element can have their own headings and outlines.
 - The first heading in a sectioning element is its heading.
-- Headings of equal or higher rank start a new section, headings of lower rank start a subsection.
+- Implicitly, headings of equal or higher rank start a new section, headings of lower rank start a subsection.
+- Explicitly, creating a child section starts a subsection (so you can [use `<h1>` in both the supersection and the subsection](https://html.spec.whatwg.org/multipage/sections.html#the-h1,-h2,-h3,-h4,-h5,-and-h6-elements)).

 ### `nav`